csesoc/constitution/CONSTITUTION.rst

 ----------------------

     This section is taken from Section 2.7 of the CSESoc Constitution.
-    DISCUSS WITH ARC LEGAL -> Is there a requirement we let Arc mediate?
-What's the best way to do that.

 #.
 A member of the society may have their membership terminated (they shall be 'impeached') after the following procedure is followed: